RituRajSingh878/Med_Hackathon/README.md

-# ICU Patient Care - Optum Stratethon
+# ICU Patient Care

-This repository contains the code for our submission for Optum Stratethon.
+This repository contains the code for hackathon

 # Installation Instructions